vjz3r/CTF-WRITEUP/WolvCTF 2024 - OSINT/WOLPHV I: Reconnaissance.md

 ![Search_by_aboutus](https://github.com/vjz3r/CTF-WRITEUP/assets/83077449/c2b71b7e-57ca-42cc-b94e-f3c37f118d6d)
 https://thecyberexpress.com/new-wolphv-ransomware-group-on-the-dark-web

-Accessing the article, we immediately have the Twitter account name of this group: ``wolphvgroup`` At first, I didn't pay much attention to it because in the title, there was a note:
+Accessing the article, we immediately have the Twitter account name of this group: ``wolphvgroup``.
+At first, I didn't pay much attention to it because in the title, there was a note:

 ``NOTE: Wolphv's Twitter/X account and https://wolphv.chal.wolvsec.org/ are out of scope for all these challenges.
 Any flags found from these are not a part of these challenges``